Psychology

 HTBA

-PSYC 752a or b, Research Topics in Social NeuroscienceSteve Chang
+PSYC 752a, Research Topics in Social NeuroscienceSteve Chang

 This weekly seminar discusses recent advances in neuroscience of social behavior.
 We discuss recent progress in research projects by the lab members as well as go over recently published papers in depth.
 Primary topics include neural basis of social decision-making, social preference formation, and social information processing.
 Our lab studies these topics by combining neurophysiological and neuroendocrinological techniques in nonhuman animals.